 Unlike on-demand use, prophylaxis requires maintenance of drug concentration over long periods of time - rapid absorption is unnecessary.
 In order to project a potential dose for use in prophylactic trials using our projected dose from the bradykinin challenge model (an acute treatment model), we relied on a similar acute-to-prophylactic extrapolation utilized for products in the plasma kallikrein mechanism.
 Ecallantide is a polypeptide inhibitor of plasma kallikrein used for treatment of attacks.
-Similarly to icatibant, the short half-life of ecallantide makes it generally unsuitable for use in prophylaxis.
+Similar to icatibant, the short half-life of ecallantide makes it generally unsuitable for use in prophylaxis.

 Lanadelumab-flyo is a monoclonal antibody with the same target as ecallantide but with higher potency and longer half-life.
 Lanadelumab-flyo is used for prevention of attacks.
 Clinical trials and published literature correlate the steady-state concentrations of lanadelumab-flyo (relative to its EC50) to the observed prophylactic control of attacks.
-Based on the observed potency of PHA121 in the bradykinin challenge, we believe we can utilize a similar concentration-above-EC50 approach to predict the required exposure of PHA121 to control attacks prophylactically.
+Based on the observed potency of deucrictibant in the bradykinin challenge, we believe we can utilize a similar concentration-above-EC50 approach to predict the required exposure of deucrictibant to control attacks prophylactically.

 We believe we can achieve the concentrations desired for prophylactic activity with twice-daily dosing of the PHVS416 softgel capsules.
-Therefore, in addition to the RAPIDe-1 on-demand trial, we are also planning the CHAPTER-1 trial of PHVS416 to evaluate its efficacy and safety for preventing HAE attacks (prophylaxis).
-This includes an evaluation of patients randomized to placebo or active doses for a treatment period with the primary objective to assess the safety profile of PHVS416 dose regimens for prophylactic treatments in HAE patients.
+Therefore, in addition to the RAPIDe-1 on-demand trial, we are also planning clinical trials of PHVS416 to evaluate the effectiveness and safety profile for prophylaxis with bradykinin- B2-receptor-inhibition.
+These include an evaluation of patients randomized to placebo or active doses for a treatment period with the primary objective to assess the efficacy and safety profile of PHVS416 dose regimens for prophylactic treatments in HAE patients.

 We also intend to conduct a registration-directed randomized, placebo-controlled evaluation in HAE prophylaxis to provide the key efficacy and safety evaluation of prophylactic treatment.
 We anticipate that PHVS719, as described below, will be included in this pivotal trial, with doses selected based on the PK performance of PHVS719 in Phase 1 trials.
-We also expect that the data from RAPIDe-1 will support the final dose selection for the prophylactic trials.
+We also expect that the data from RAPIDe-1 and CHAPTER-1 will support the final dose selection for the prophylactic trials.
 Additional trials may be required by the FDA, EMA or other regulators even if we receive positive data from RAPIDe-1.

-In order to provide a differentiated product featuring more consistent exposure of PHA121 for the prophylactic setting, we are developing an extended-release, or XR, formulation (PHVS719) that will feature continuous slow release maintaining PHA121 concentrations above the levels we predict to provide protection against attacks.
-PHA121 has demonstrated properties favorable to the development of XR formulations, and we initiated human pharmacokinetics trials with PHVS719 in 2021 to enable use of this product candidate in the pivotal prophylactic trial.
+In order to provide a differentiated product featuring more consistent exposure of deucrictibant for the prophylactic setting, we are developing an extended-release, or XR, formulation (PHVS719) that will feature continuous slow release maintaining deucrictibant concentrations above the levels we predict to provide protection against attacks.
+Deucrictibant has demonstrated properties favorable to the development of XR formulations, and we initiated human pharmacokinetics trials with PHVS719 in 2021 to enable use of this product candidate in the pivotal prophylactic trial.
 With the results of the C010 study, which were described above, we believe we have identified an extended-release formulation that enables once-daily dosing in a prophylactic setting.